 Seongsan Ilchulbong (closed on the first Monday of each month) → Sangumburi

-- Ilchul Land - “Ilchulland” is a serene and abstract botanical garden enhancing tourism in eastern Jeju Island.
-It features the significant “Micheon Cave,” which retains the enchanting allure of the underground.
-This attraction holds academic, touristic, and cultural significance, reflecting the richness of Jeju’s natural and cultural heritage.
+- Ilchul Land - “Ilchulland” is a reflective and abstract botanical garden enhancing tourism in eastern Jeju Island.
+It features the significant “Micheon Cave,” preserving the enigmatic allure of the underground.
+This attraction holds academic, touristic, and cultural significance, embodying the richness of Jeju’s natural and cultural heritage.

-- Seongeup Folk Village - Designated and protected as a folk village, Seongeup Folk Village preserves the essence of Jeju’s traditional private houses.
-It maintains various tangible and intangible cultural heritages, including folk songs, games, local foods, craftsmanship, and the Jeju dialect.
-The village offers experiences in traditional culture and housing, and hosts cultural events every October and November.
+- Seongeup Folk Village - Seongeup Folk Village is a designated and protected folk village, preserving the essence of Jeju’s traditional private houses.
+Various tangible and intangible cultural heritages, such as folk songs, games, local foods, craftsmanship, and the Jeju dialect, are being preserved.
+The village offers experiences of traditional culture and houses, and hosts cultural events every October and November.

-- Dongmun Traditional Market - Conclude your day at Jeju’s oldest and most lively traditional market.
-While this part of the itinerary is not guided, guests have the option to end their tour here and explore the market at their leisure.
+- Dongmun Traditional Market - Conclude the day at Jeju’s oldest and most lively traditional market.
+While this part of the itinerary is unguided, guests may choose to end their tour here and explore the market at their own pace.

 - In-vehicle air conditioning